-Unfortunately, when autistic children have sleep issues, they also tend to be more intense than typically developing children.
+Unfortunately, when children with autism have sleep issues, they also tend to be more intense than typically developing children.
 Worse, short sleep duration is highly correlated with social impairment, especially the ability to develop peer relationships, according to recent research.
-Sleep-deprived children with ASD see decreased IQ scores, and tend to engage in repetitive behaviors and compulsive rituals more often.
+Sleep-deprived children with ASD see decreased IQ scores and tend to engage in repetitive behaviors and compulsive rituals more often.
 They also have higher rates of behavioral issues, depressed or anxious mood, and problem paying attention in school.

 While scientists still don’t know why children with autism are more prone to sleep issues, they have advanced a few theories.

 One theory is that children with autism have brain abnormalities that affect their ability to regulate sleep.
 Children with autism tend to have abnormal levels of tryptophan, which is an amino acid involved in melatonin production.
 Melatonin is the hormone responsible for regulating sleep.
-Autistic children don’t produce melatonin at the same time other people do, so their levels are higher during the day and lower at night – which is the reverse of when it should be.
+Children with ASD don’t produce melatonin at the same time other people do, so their levels are higher during the day and lower at night – which is the reverse of when it should be.

-Autistic children have difficulty reading social cues.
-As a result, they may not correctly interpret the actions of their siblings, parents or other family members getting ready for bed.
+Children with autism have difficulty reading social cues.
+As a result, they may not correctly interpret the actions of their siblings, parents, or other family members getting ready for bed.
 Besides our circadian rhythms, social cues also help us recognize when it’s time for sleep, especially in early development.